Zarkantho/module_data/mongo-2.5.5_generated/storage/storage_layer_structure/interface/26/README.md

-# Interface for TODO: Name this group
+# Interface for Legacy Pdfile File
-This interface information represents symbols thatare defined in this group but used in other modules.
-Does not includesymbols defined in this group that are used inside this module.
+This interface information represents symbols that are defined in this group but used in other modules.
+Does not include symbols defined in this group that are used inside this module.

 ### src/mongo/db/pdfile.cpp